kirandevihosur74/RiteMatch/README.md

 Firebase will provide you with a hosting URL where your React app is now deployed.

 The app is now ready for deployment on Firebase hosting!

+---
+For any queries or contributions, please contact Kiran Devihosur at kirandevihosur74@gmail.com
+Happy coding! 🎉